-Table 23.6: Token Bucket Generic Operations
+Table 21.6: Token Bucket Generic Operations

-Table 23.7: Token Bucket Generic Parameters ------- ------- ------- -------- --------- ------------
+Table 21.7: To oken Bucket Generic Parameters ---------------- --------------------- ------------

-Token Description Bucket Operation 1 Initialization Bucket set to a predefined value, e.g. zero or half of the bucket size.
-2 Credit Credits are added to the bucket on top of existing ones, either update periodically or on demand, based on the bucket_rate.
+Token Bucket Description Operation 1 Initialization Bucket set to a predefined value, e.g. zero or half of the bucket size.
+2 Credit update Credits are added to the bucket on top of existing ones, either periodically or on demand, based on the bucket_rate.
 Credits cannot exceed the upper limit defined by the bucket_size, so any credits to be added to the bucket while the bucket is full are dropped.
-3 Credit con- As result of packet scheduling, the necessary number of credits is sumption removed from the bucket.
+3 Credit con- sumption As result of packet scheduling, the necessary number of credits is removed from the bucket.
 The packet can only be sent if enough credits are in the bucket to send the full packet (packet bytes and framing overhead for the packet).

-To implement the token bucket generic operations described above, the current design uses the persistent data structure presented in Table 23.8, while the implementation of the token bucket operations is described in Table 23.9.
+To implement the token bucket generic operations described above, the current design uses the persistent data structure presented in Table 21.8, while the implementation of the token bucket operations is described in Table 21.9.

-Token bucket field Unit Description 1 tb_time BytesTime of the last credit update.
-Measured in bytes instead of seconds or CPU cycles for ease of credit consumption operation (as the current time is also maintained in bytes).
-See Section 26.2.4.5.1 "Internal Time Reference" for an explanation of why the time is maintained in byte units.
-2 tb_period BytesTime period that should elapse since the last credit update in order for the bucket to be awarded tb_credits_per_period worth or credits.
-3 tb_credits peByteeCoedit allowance per tb_period.
-4 tb_size BytesBucket size, i.e. upper limit for the tb_credits.
-5 tb_credits BytesNumber of credits currently in the bucket.
+Token bucket field Unit Description 1 tb_time Bytes Time of the last credit update.
+Measured in bytes instead of sec- onds or CPU cycles for ease of credit con- sumption operation (as the current time is also maintained in bytes).
+See Section 26.2.4.5.1 "Inter- nal Time Reference" for an explanation of why the time is maintained in byte units.
+2 tb_period Bytes Time period that should elapse since the last credit up- date in order for the bucket to be awarded tb_credits_per_period worth or credits.
+3 tb_credits_per_period Bytes Credit allowance per tb_period.
+4 tb_size Bytes Bucket size, i.e. upper limit for the tb_credits.
+5 tb_credits Bytes Number of credits cur- rently in the bucket.